 The Cape Cod beaches are extensive and the sunsets are legendary.
 Cape Cod National Seashore has hundreds of acres of beachfront great for swimming or sunbathing.
 The Salt Pond Visitor Center is wheelchair accessible as well as Coast Guard and Herring Cove beaches.

 Water lovers will love the easy kayaking and stand-up paddle boarding in the area.
-There are also tour boats that go out regularly along the Cape Cod shore to look for whales, dolphins, and seals.
+There are also tour boats that go out to look for whales, dolphins, and seals.

 In the summer, whales and dolphins congregate in the warm temperatures of the Stellwagen Marine Reserve off the coast of Cape Cod.
-Although seals congregate on the beaches of Cape Cod, their main summer residence tends to be Monomoy Island, a nature reserve also off the coast of Cape Cod.
+Although seals can be found on the beaches of Cape Cod, their main summer residence tends to be Monomoy Island, a nature reserve off the coast.